 It is the policy of the Auditor that, as required by Ohio law, records will be organized and maintained so that they are readily available for inspection and copying.

-Each request for public records should be evaluated for a response using the following guidelines:
+Each request for public records will be evaluated for a response using the following guidelines:

 Although no specific language is required to make a request, the requester must at least identify the records requested with sufficient clarity to allow the public office to identify, retrieve, and review the records.
 If it is not clear what records are being sought, the Auditor must contact the requester for clarification, and should assist the requester in revising the request by informing the requester of the manner in which the office keeps its records.